Homework 6

 Testing Your Hash Table

 A simple test driver program ht-test.cpp has been provided which you may modify to test various aspects of your hash table implementation.
 We will not grade this file so use it as you please.
+BUT PLEASE do some sanity tests with it BEFORE using any of our test suite.

-Problem 5 - Subgraph Isomorphism (20%)
+Problem 7 - Subgraph Isomorphism (OPTIONAL - UNGRADED) (0%)

 In this problem, you will again use backtracking search to determine if two graphs are isomorphic.
 Two graphs, \(G1\) and \(G2\), are said to be isomorphic if: